PRECIOUS-Gold edges up as dollar slips, global stocks sag

 * Dollar retreats from seven-week high

-* Prospects of further U.S. rate hikes limit gold’s gains (Recasts, updates prices, adds graphic and quotes)
+* Prospects of further U.S. rate hikes limit gold’s gains

 By Swati Verma